 Be the 2018 PSB Valedictorian

-Spring is here!
-As temperatures rise and the semester winds down, Sheridan’s Convocation is around the corner (June 4 and 5).
+Fall is here!
+As temperatures cool and the semester begins, Sheridan’s Convocation for our fall graduates is around the corner (October 17).
 Here is your chance to represent the PSB Class of 2018 as the Valedictorian, delivering a speech that will resonate with students and will inspire them into the next stage of their lives.

 At Sheridan, a selection committee chooses the Valedictorian from a pool of applicants.
 The decision is made based on achievements such as academic performance, extracurricular activities, and engagement with the community.